UA-141369524-4

 Being structured and flexible shapes you into a well-rounded person (generalist), empathetic to the world that’s more needed than ever, and then you add your uniqueness and talents (specialist) to the mix.

-Create different zone divides and locations in your space to grow these.
+Create different room zones that divide activity.
 Have a special nook for your journaling and reflection time, and a separate area where you exercise.

 What used to be called “me time” a decade ago (that could sound selfish if over-indulgent), is now prized as self-care in our aware world to what helps to create a successful life.
 See how the world is coming around 😊